 MSDC Statements and Testimony on Women's Health Issues

 With the current Council of DC legislative period approaching its end, MSDC is pleased to announce its advocacy agenda for the next two years.

-At its December 7, 2020 Board meeting, the Board unanimously approved the "DC COVID Heroes Advocacy Agenda for 2021-2022".
+At its December 5 Board of Directors meeting, the Board unanimously approved its advocacy priorities for 2023-2024.
 The agenda is modeled after the one the Board approved two years ago and establishes the Society's advocacy priorities during the next Council period.
-The agenda was updated and reviewed by MSDC's advocacy committee prior to the Board meeting.
+The agenda was updated and reviewed by MSDC's Advocacy Committee prior to the Board meeting.

 As seen below, the agenda focuses on four areas that help make the District "the best place to practice medicine":

 - Protecting Physicians and Their Practices